ScottA27/Rock-paper-scissors/README.md

 * Heading

     * The heading area contains the title of the page, Rock, Paper, Scissors.
-    * This section also contains text to let the player know the game is first player to reach 5 points wins.
+    * This section also contains text to let the player know the game is the first player to reach 5 points wins.
-    * The text in this area changes after picking an option, depending on the outcome of the game depends on which text is displayed.
+    * The text in this area changes after picking an option, depending on the outcome of the game the text displayed will change.
-    * Once someone reaches 5 points the game is over and the message changes for a final time, if the player has won they are congratulated, if they have lost they will receive a better luck next time.
+    * Once someone reaches 5 points the game is over and the message changes for a final time, if the player has won the message displayed will congratulate them.
+If the player has lost the message displayed will say "Better luck next time!".
+    * In both instances the player is told to click the refresh button if they wish to play again.

 ![heading of the website]()

 * Display Images

-    * This section initially contains, on the left hand side, an image of the options from which the player can choose from.
+    * The left hand side (the top image if on mobile) of this section initially contains an image of the players options.
 Once the player has picked an option the image changes to whatever the player picked.
-    * The right hand side of this section initially contains an image of the computers options then depending on what the programme generates the image will change to an image of that option.
+    * The right hand side (the bottom image if on mobile) of this section initially contains an image of the computers options then depending on what the programme generates the image will change to an image of that option.

 ![display images]()